MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-intro.md

 ---

-# Workplace Analytics plans
+# Viva Insights plans

-By combining the capabilities of Workplace Analytics and MyAnalytics, plans help you transform insights from Workplace Analytics into targeted change plans across your organization.
+The Viva Insights plans help you transform insights from Viva Insights into targeted change plans across your organization.
 Targeted change plans are available for reducing meeting load, increasing focus time, and maintaining work-life balance, among other goals.
 By using the plans feature, you can, for example:

-1. Use Workplace Analytics to identify groups whose workplace effectiveness could be improved.
+1. Use the advanced insights app to identify groups whose workplace effectiveness could be improved.
 For example, they might be experiencing excessive meeting load, lack of focus time, or lack of work-life balance.

 2. Set up 12-week plans for the identified groups.
 The members of the group experience the plan through the [MyAnalytics dashboard](../personal/use/dashboard-2.md).

 3. Measure the progress of the plan while it is underway, and the ROI of the plan after it has finished.

    >[!Note]
    >Plans are intended for use by analysts or program managers.
-For general information about roles, see [User roles in Workplace Analytics](../use/user-roles.md).
+For general information about roles, see [User roles in Viva Insights](../use/user-roles.md).

 For more information about real-world possibilities, see [Microsoft Workplace Insights](https://insights.office.com/). <!-- and [[Helen's video]]. -->